jflorian/doubledog-sigul/README.md

 File mode for the configuration file.

 ##### `filename`
 This may be used in place of *namevar* if it's beneficial to give namevar an arbitrary value.
-This should specify the absolute filesystem path to the configuration file.
+This must specify an absolute path to the configuration file.

 ##### `nss_password`
 Password for the client's NSS certificate database.
 The default is to prompt the client at run-time for this password.